ritish-behera/VSD-PhysicalDesign/README.md

-# VSD - Physical Design Using OpenSource Tools Workshop
+# VSD - Physical Design Using OpenSource Tools
-This repository details the report of all the technical works performed during the VSD- Physical Design through OpenSource tools.
+This repository details the report of all the technical works performed during the VSD- Physical Design Course through OpenSource tools.

 Tool Used : OpenLANE Flow